-Some types of addiction therapy are best suitable to use when dealing with recovery.
+Some types of drug addiction therapy are best suitable to use when dealing with recovery.
 Most of these therapies have been practiced and recorded data for decades.

 Mindfulness cognitive therapy (MBCT) started as a method of relapse-prevention in patients recovering from substance abuse leaning toward depressive disorders.
-It’s since expanded to other patients in the case that they can align with new beliefs, thought patterns, and meditative exercises in order to prevent a pattern of downward spiraling that leads to relapse or major depressive episodes.
+It’s since expanded to other patients in the case that they can align with new beliefs, thought patterns, and meditative exercises to prevent a pattern of downward spiraling that leads to relapse or major depressive episodes.

 EMDR is a popular trauma-focused treatment style of therapy for patients who suffer from depression, anxiety, and PTSD.
 Unlike most cognitive and talk-therapy approaches, EMDR has an 8-step formula approach.
-Therapists utilize specific eye movements for the patient in order for them to reprocess past traumatic experiences that may have been shut off or blocked out of full processing.
+Therapists utilize specific eye movements for the patient for them to reprocess past traumatic experiences that may have been shut off or blocked out of full processing.

 Motivational Interviewing was created to address illicit drug use.
 Through this therapy, the therapist encourages the patient to reach empowering decision-making skills in order to live life in a more motivated way.
 Those in recovery from addiction benefit greatly from goal-setting and continual motivation.
-So this therapy model is essentially a way to allow the individual to talk through any issues in order to reach their own conclusions and then make positive decisions accordingly that lead to change.
+So this therapy model is essentially a way to allow the individual to talk through any issues to reach their own conclusions and then make positive decisions accordingly that lead to change.